AsherLeeHK/asherlee.github.io/README.md

 # victorian-music-catalog

+##Intro

-A catalog of olden vocal musical pieces, with my MIDI transcription, or links to transcription done by others.
-Most of my songs would be in Victorian period (1837-1901)
+A catalog of 1500-1927 vocal musical pieces, with my MIDI transcription, or links to transcription done by others.

+My collection will focus on songs written in Victorian period (1837-1901).<br>
+Some post-1900 songs and will be also included.<br>
+(Thou this is the area that JPP and other MuseScore transcribers have been focusing on, esp. the ragtime pieces<br>
+I will turn to the less concerned and unearthed Victorian things instead)

+I'd also wish to showcase as many vocal pieces written in 1790-1830s.<br>
+I don't know why I am interested in that period too... <br>
+(for the great Thomas Moore songs, a salient work among all other early 1800s, refer to Alan Thompson's Songs,<br>
+I will also cover some too<br>
+He has done a great job on vocally covering them.
+His focus of songs is kind of like mine)

 Visit the link https://asherleehk.github.io/victorian-music-archive/songlist.html to view the list.

+##List of composers

-Non-exhausive list of 19th (some into late 18th and early 20th) century composers, Some of which will be compiled as Special Collection Lists:
+Non-exhausive list of 19th (some into late 18th and early 20th) century composers, I would open a stand-alone Web Page for some of these names, if works are many (currently working on Charles Glover and Stephen Glover brothers):

 Adam Geibel (1855-1933)<br>
 Alfred Lee (musical hall) (1839-1906)<br>